ESG: The social factor

 ESG regulations

 As discussed above, access to data is a primary challenge to rating, analysing and implementing social ESG factors.
 This makes the ESG social factor a less measurable pillar than its E and G counterparts.
-But governments are finding ways to encourage investors to look more closely at the S factor.
+However, governments are finding ways to encourage investors to look more closely at the S factor.

 In the United Kingdom, for instance, the Department for Work & Pensions set up a task force last July.
 The task force, led by Minister for Pensions Guy Opperman, oversees the social factor in pension schemes’ ESG investments.

-“Financially material social factors also pose risks and provide opportunities to schemes’ investments, and our taskforce will help ensure that focus on social factors continues to grow among pension schemes and throughout the investment chain,” says Opperman.
+“Financially material social factors also pose risks and provide opportunities to schemes’ investments, and our task force will help ensure that focus on social factors continues to grow among pension schemes and throughout the investment chain,” says Opperman.

 The task force monitors data and resources to assist pension funds in embedding social elements that would be financially advantageous.
 The DWP said the new task force will also develop standards, principles and metrics to measure the ESG social factor.

-In the United States, there are several ESG-related laws with highlights on social factors, such as the Strengthening American Cybersecurity Act, which requires covered entities, like those in the communications and financial sectors, to report ransom payments and cyber incidents; and Uyghur Forced Labor Prevention Act, which prohibits importation of products from the Xinjiang Uyghur Autonomous Region of the People’s Republic of China
+In the United States, there are several ESG-related laws with highlights on social factors, such as the Strengthening American Cybersecurity Act, which requires covered entities, like those in the communications and financial sectors, to report ransom payments and cyber incidents, and Uyghur Forced Labor Prevention Act, which prohibits importation of products from the Xinjiang Uyghur Autonomous Region of the People’s Republic of China

 Reporting the Social Factor